jsh58/Genrich/README.md

 <figure>
   <img src="figures/figure3.png" alt="ATAC-seq mode" width="700">
-  <figcaption><strong>Figure 3.</strong>  ATAC-seq mode of Genrich.
-Genrich analyzes intervals centered on cut sites (both ends of full fragments, as well as the 5' ends of unpaired alignments if <code>-y</code> is set).
+  <figcaption><strong>Figure 3.
+ATAC-seq mode of Genrich.</strong>  Genrich analyzes intervals centered on cut sites (both ends of full fragments, as well as the 5' ends of unpaired alignments if <code>-y</code> is set).
 The lengths of the intervals can be changed from the default of <code>-d 100</code>.</figcaption>
 </figure>
 <br><br>